 Effective Probiotic Use

-Probiotic containing foods are the recommended source for achieving health benefits.
+Probiotic foods are the recommended source for achieving health benefits.
 Fermented and non-fermented milk, yogurt, soy beverages and juice drinks often have probiotics added.
+There are also options such as kefir, miso and kimchi.
 In choosing a food product look for the label to read "live and active cultures."
-Probiotics can die in high temperatures so keep food products cold unless product labeling indicates otherwise.
+Probiotics can die in high temperatures, so keep food products cold unless product labeling indicates otherwise.

 Read more: 13 Surprising Benefits of Probiotic Foods